 This recipe is full of flavor but is actually very simple!
 Plus you can serve any leftover chicken meat over lettuce, rice and beans for a burrito bowl.

 It’s great to know how to cook a whole chicken though simply roasting a whole chicken will take longer to cook than this method.
-Spatchcocking the chicken allows it to cook faster.
+Spatchcocking the chicken allows it to cook faster and is a great simple beginner recipe.
 The leftover meat can be added to soups or salads or chicken salad.

 Everyone should know how to make guacamole!
 The Mexican favorite can be served as an appetizer, on top of burrito bowls or with tacos.

-This salad comes together without any heavy dressings.
+This salad comes together without any heavy dressings and is one of my favorite beginner recipes.
 The dressing is made in the bowl as you assemble the salad and topped with homemade croutons.
 The chili oil croutons are simply made in a flavored olive oil and cooked until crispy on a parchment paper lined baking sheet.

 You will never want to use store-bought tortillas again.
 They are surprisingly easy to make and come together with just a few ingredients: flour, salt, water & bacon fat (or vegetable shortening/ oil).
 Make these tortillas from scratch and serve them with your favorite taco filling recipe.